 Alcoholic beverages with reduced alcohol content are in demand: Since Corona at the latest, people want to live more consciously and at the same time find joy in new tastes: The major developments in the food and beverage industry in the direction of conscious consumption are also bringing changes in the alcoholic beverages segment.

-Smoothies, functional drinks, tea and flavoured water drinks are literally on everyone's lips - now alcoholic drinks with a reduced alcohol content also want to provide refreshment.
+In summary, the trends in alcoholic beverages which accompany the Top Food & Beverage Trends 2022 can be described as follows: It will be lighter, more varied and more sustainable.
+Alcoholic drinks with a reduced alcohol content also want to provide refreshment.
 Alcoholic beverages that contain less alcohol and fewer calories are supposed to put less strain on the organism and at the same time bring new, fruity taste experiences.
 Especially during the - still lasting - pandemic, alcoholic beverages, which intensify the summer feeling, get a new meaning in the "staycation” or vacation closer to home.
 Ready to drink beverages with tropical flavours or flavours from other countries in general have not only been popular during the main holiday season since COVID-19 at the latest.
 After all, with drinks that remind you of vacation even at home you can easily escape everyday life for a short period of time.

 Since consumers tend to drink less alcohol, beer and cider brands in particular will globally conquer supermarket shelves with reduced alcohol content in the future, as well as Hard Seltzer.
 For example, 43 percent of Spanish consumers say that they prefer to drink alcohol reduced or even non-alcoholic beer.